thoughtspot/rest-api-sdk/api-playground/content/setup-and-usage.md

 Welcome to the Thoughtspot REST API v2.0 Setup and usage guide!
-This document provides a comprehensive overview of ThoughtSpot REST APIs and describes how to access and manage ThoughtSpot resources and objects programmatically.
-By using the guidelines listed on this page, you can successfully set up and configure authentication for your REST APIs, and make subsequent API calls.
+This document provides an overview of ThoughtSpot REST APIs and describes how to set up authentication, access, and manage ThoughtSpot resources and objects programmatically.

 ## Base URL and suffix
 **Base URL**: For REST APIs, the base URL is the foundational URL that serves as the starting point for all API requests.